nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 ### Conclusion

 Hopefully this guide has given you a good idea about what creating a course entails, and the key things you need to consider.
-All that's left now is to start creating!
+If you're looking for what to consider next, checkout our [guide to selling your online course](/blog/sell-online-courses-guide-tips).

 *If you found this guide useful, please consider [signing up to our mailing list](/), as we produce quality content on a regular basis*